Blog post by Gwen

 May Rose, Duchaufour and Bakouche.
 I have a weakness for all three, so what could be better?
 Well, the fact that I was actually going to be in Paris in April around the time of the launch that’s what.

 The drydown is richly rosey, elegant and sophisticated.
-It radiates quietly from skin instead of sitting on it.
+It radiates quietly from the skin instead of sitting on it.
 Maybe that’s what makes it a rose privée – private rose in English.
 Rose Privée is why I love rose-based fragrances.

 Check out Rose Privée in our Shop.